Down East Wood Ducks: History

 The new ownership group, Rangers Kinston, LLC, filed a trademark application for the name Wood Ducks on August 15, 2016.
 One week later, on August 22, the ownership group announced that the Rangers were bringing a team to Kinston and that there would be a naming contest for the fans.
 On September 16, the team announced the finalists in the contest: Down East Eagles, Down East HamHawks, Down East Hogzillas, Down East Shaggers, and Down East Wood Ducks.
 At first, the names drew negative reaction from fans who were upset that the team would not be known by the town name, that Kinston was not part of "Down East" North Carolina, and that some of the names were demeaning.
 This backlash later subsided as the community grew to embrace the moniker.
 On November 2, the team announced that the new name would be the name that they trademarked on August 15, Down East Wood Ducks, without naming a winning fan.
 A similar situation happened when Kinston joined the Virginia League in 1925.
 The owners of that club decided that none of the submitted names in a name the team contest were satisfactory and picked a name of their own choosing, the Eagles.

 During the Wood Ducks' inaugural season in 2017, they were crowned co-champions of the Carolina League by defeating the Myrtle Beach Pelicans.
 Down East and the Lynchburg Hillcats were declared co-champions as a result of the playoffs being called off because of Hurricane Irma.

 In September 2017, Ballpark Digest named the Down East Wood Ducks the best logo/branding for Minor League Baseball in 2017.

 During the 2018 season, Down East wore uniforms of the Kinston Indians at seven "Throwback Thursday" games to honor the history of baseball at Grainger Stadium.

 The 2019 Wood Ducks won the first half of the season with a 50–20 record, but lost to the Fayetteville Woodpeckers, 3–2, in the South Division finals.
 Corey Ragsdale was selected for the league's Manager of the Year Award.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Wood Ducks were organized into the Low-A East at the Low-A classification.
 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

 In May 2023, the Texas Rangers sold the Wood Ducks to Diamond Baseball Holdings, which owns and operates many minor league baseball teams across the United States.
-The team will move to Fifth Third Park in downtown Spartanburg, South Carolina, for the 2025 season.
-The team will be named the "Hub City Spartanburgers".
+The team relocated to Fifth Third Park in downtown Spartanburg, South Carolina, for the 2025 season.
+The team was named the Hub City Spartanburgers.
 In July 2024, MiLB announced that the relocated team will remain an affiliate of the Texas Rangers and be promoted to class High-A, joining the South Atlantic League.